Emperor Group

+Emperor Group is a Hong Kong conglomerate founded by Albert Yeung.
+Albert Yeung's father, Mr Yeung Shing, opened a watch shop named "Shing On Kee Watch Shop" in 1942, setting the business foundation.

 History

 As of 1989, the Emperor Group's investments included a printing service, investment and property holdings, the wholesale and retailing of furniture, infoline and money-lending services, securities and future brokerage services, entertainment, laser disc and video rental, and the supply of equipment for the pager business and Taiwan and mainland China.
 In 1992, it acquired 30% of the shares of the Hong Kong Daily News (新報 (new newspaper)).

+Listings

+Six companies within the Group are listed on the Main Board of The Stock Exchange of Hong Kong: